saferpay/jsonapi/texts/ContainerDictionary.md

 </td>
 <td class="col-sm-8">

-	<div style="padding-bottom: 10px">Email address to which a confirmation email will be sent for successful authorizations.</div>
+	<div style="padding-bottom: 10px">Email address to which a confirmation email will be sent to the merchant for successful authorizations.</div>
 	<i class="small text-muted">
 					<span>Example: merchant@saferpay.com</span>
 	</i>